telent/nixwrt/README.md

 device you want to use and ideally which has most recently been updated.
 There should be advisory and/or warning comments at the top of each.

-Each example has a quite similar structure: (a) boilerplate, (b) a base `configuration`, (c) an array of `wantedModules`, and (d) two targets `firmware` and `phramware` which build firmware images.
+Each example consists of two files:

+* `config.nix` contains a base configuration and an array of "modules" which are merged into it

+* `device.nix` names a device (router make/model) which should
+  correspond to one of the keys in `nixwrt/devices/default.nix`

 ## Build it

 There is a Makefile to help you get started on building any of the examples.
 To build the `extensino` example, run

+    $ cp secrets.example secrets
+	$ $EDITOR secrets # update SSID and other details
-    $ make extensino SSID=mysid PSK=db6c814b6a96464e1fa02efabb240ce8ceb490ddce54e6dbd4fac2f35e8184ae image=phramware
+    $ make extensino image=phramware

-This should create a file `extensino/firmware.bin` which you need to copy to your TFTP server.
+This should create a file `out/extensino/firmware.bin` which you need to copy to your TFTP server.

 Caveat: the makefile is a convenience thing for hacking/testing and